hanhanwu/Hanhan-Spark-Python/Spark2.0/Readme.md

 * It's odd.
 Same SparkContext creation code, sometimes I can re-run in IPython multiple times, sometimes it will show me the error saying a duplicated Spark Context is running...
 * After running streaming, original RDD or dataframe will become None.
 Also after spark context stopped after streaming, you need to re-create a spark context.
 So it's almost to run-run the code.
 * Spark dataframe is not iterable, you need to iterate rdd, `df.rdd.collect()` is iterable
+* Spark pipeline has to process dataframe, while streaming data is rdd
+* In spark pipeline, you can use `transform()` function for all stages, but doesn't mean each stage supports `transform()` function.
+Although this makes pipeline better....

 [1]:https://courses.cs.sfu.ca/2016fa-cmpt-732-g5/pages/RunningSpark
 [2]:https://www.jetbrains.com/pycharm/download/#section=mac